-A few kilometers south-east of Mercier–Hochelaga-Maisonneuve is the neighborhood of Pointe-Saint-Charles.
-Known locally as “the Pointe”, Pointe-Saint-Charles sits on the Saint Lawrence lowlands at the gateway to downtown, separated from the city by the Lachine Canal, which was responsible for the neighborhood’s growth.
-Today, Pointe-Sainte-Charles is a different place than its former self, as ambitious and creative people are beginning to invest in the neighborhood, taken by it’s authentic and hardscrabble charm.
+Wedged between the Saint Lawrence and the Lachine Canal is the neighborhood of Pointe-Saint-Charles, known locally as “the Pointe”.
+The Lachine Canal it sits on brought industry and growth to the neighborhood, and it’s demise is also what killed it.
+Today, Pointe-Sainte-Charles is a different place than its former self, as ambitious and creative people are beginning to invest in the neighborhood, taken by it’s authentic and rough charm.
 It is truly a neighborhood of contrasts, and is impossible to define within a single sentence.
 Blocks of tree lined streets with modest and cookie cutter row houses sit along small mom and pop stores that anchor busy street corners.
 But a block away and you find yourself in a very different neighborhood, one of pot hole ridden roads, crooked power lines and neglected industrial areas who have long been the victims of sorrow.
 The beat up street signs bear a lot of Irish names, a testament to the many Irish immigrants who came to settle here in the 1800s.
 Today, the pointe is still considered the heart of Irish Montreal.

 The LaSalle Coke Crane is good sized, but it withers in the shadow of the herculean brick edifice across the canal.
 Covered with graffiti and scared by rust, broken windows and a crumbling foundation, the awe inspiring ruins of the Canada Malting Plant seem to hold the attention of any wondering eye.